rtrp/osu-transport/users/reynolaa/index.md

 [LinkedIn](https://www.linkedin.com/in/aaron-james-reynolds-23b0b9a1/)

 I am a graduate student working in the Radiation Transport and Reactor Physics group at Oregon State University.
-I focus on the development of computational tools for Molten Salt Reactors.
+I focus on the development of computational tools for circulating fuel reactors.
 Dr. Todd S. Palmer is my advisor.

 ## Research Interests